The Honors Program

 If you are an undergraduate student seeking a Bachelor's degree who has achieved an excellent academic record, you can elevate your degree program by applying for entry into the University of Arizona Global Campus Honors Program.
 The Honors Program curriculum adds a prestigious enhancement to your degree by substituting Honors Program classes for select General Education and/or elective courses in your degree program.
 The Honors Program is not available to graduate students.

-The full Honors Program curriculum consists of three lower division courses and three upper-division courses for a total of 18 credits.
-You will have two options for completing Honors requirements: either complete all six courses or complete the three upper division courses.
-The three lower division courses may replace three courses in your General Education sequence that fulfill the same competencies (Critical Thinking, Civic Responsibility, Intercultural and Global Awareness).
-The three upper division courses will serve as elective courses.
+The full Honors Program curriculum consists of three Honors Program courses and one required elective credit for a total of 10 credits.
+HON 270 and HON 280 may replace two courses in your General Education sequence that fulfill the same competencies (Critical Thinking, Civic Responsibility).
+HON 490 will serve as an elective course.

 Benefits of the Honors Program